-This page discusses natural conception and acupuncture for fertility in Melbourne.
+This page discusses Fertility Acupuncture and Chinese medicine in Essendon, Melbourne.
 For the discussion on Acupuncture IVF support, please visit here: acupuncture IVF support.

-If you are interested in making an appointment with Robert or would simply like to have a chat, please feel free to contact Robert at the clinic on 03 9337 8572 or send him an email at firstname.lastname@example.org.
+If you are interested in making an appointment or would simply like to have a chat, please feel free to contact Robert at the clinic on 03 9337 8572 or send him an email at firstname.lastname@example.org.
+Appointments with Sonia and Alicia can be made online here.

-Robert utilises a versatile approach to encourage self healing that explores both the East Asian and western traditions of medicine.
-This may involve integrating acupuncture, both traditional Chinese and very gentle Japanese styles of practice, moxibustion (heat therapy), Cupping therapy, soft tissue release techniques such as abdominal massage, dietary and lifestyle modifications, Herbal medicine (Chinese and Western), and integrative natural medicines.
+At Essendon Natural health, our practitioners utilise a versatile approach to encourage self healing that explores both the East Asian and western traditions of medicine.
+This may involve integrating acupuncture, both traditional Chinese and very gentle Japanese styles of practice, moxibustion (heat therapy), Cupping therapy, soft tissue release techniques such as abdominal massage, dietary and lifestyle modifications, Herbal medicine (Chinese and Western), and natural medicines.

-Follow Up Acupuncture & Natural Medicine Consultation $85.00 (One Hour)
+Follow Up Acupuncture & Natural Medicine Consultations $100.00 (One Hour)

 Herbal medicine and supplements are an extra cost.
 These are always discussed with you prior to dispensing.
 HICAPS in available onsite for instant private health rebates and concession is available for students and pension card holders.